Back in my college days, I had a friend named Willie.

 Here a few tips for building authenticity into your interview process:

-Dedicate the first 5 minutes to putting the candidate at ease: get them a cup of coffee, show them around, tell a funny story.
+Spend the first 5 minutes to putting the candidate at ease: get them a cup of coffee, show them around, tell a funny story.
 Follow up with something personal they shared during the pre-screen telephone conversation (eg: How’s your dog?
 Are you ready for your trip?).
-And for the love of God, please don’t ask about weather or the terrible traffic unless there is something truly paramount about the current weather or traffic situation.
+And for the love of God, please don’t ask about the weather or the terrible traffic (unless there is something truly paramount about the current weather or traffic situation).

 Only bring in candidates who meet the qualifications 100%.
 This way, you don’t have to discuss qualifications, but can instead focus on work style and approach.
 With modern technology, by the time we ask someone to carve out a bit of their day to interview, we should be pretty darn sure that they are qualified!
 That way the interview ends up being a real conversation, rather than a litany of questions.